 AFTER: Girl’s Closet

 My client was so happy with the results, she was excited to invite her friends over to see the newly organized closet.
-Before I left I reminded her that the more she can show her parents that she is responsible by keeping her closet nice and neat, the more they’ll trust her.
+Before I left I reminded her that the more she can show her parents that she is responsible enough to keep her closet nice and neat, the more they’ll trust her.
 I was so proud of what we have accomplished in the 3 hours, and she now has the skills that will benefit her for the rest of her life.

 Stay tuned for part 2 when I return to help organize the other half of her closet to move the miscellaneous pantry stuff out.